babynus/projeqtor/branches/V8.3/projeqtor/docs/user/GlobalParameters.rst

    .. compound:: Complete calculation

          All projects planning are recalculated.

+You can choose the option **Automatic feed of the real** which will inform the real work according to the planned dates.

+See: :ref:`automatic-inuptwork`

 .. note:: Select the frequency of the calendar by clicking on the button **defined parameters** and choose the schedule, day, month.